-Providing a mirror is one way to stop your cockatiel from becoming depressed, which they can if they are left alone or if they do not get the kind of mental stimulation that this intelligent little bird truly craves.
-Birds display some of the same symptoms of depression as people.
+Providing a mirror is one way to stop your Cockatiel from becoming depressed, which they can if they are left alone or if they do not get the kind of mental stimulation that this intelligent little bird truly craves.
+Birds display some of the same signs of depression as people.

 Cockatiels are incredibly susceptible to airborne toxins.
 This can include smells from aftershave or more dangerous toxins including smoke and even the burned Teflon layer from the inside of your frying pan.
 Take care with essential oils, too, because some are known to be dangerous to birds and other small animals.